 This post may contain affiliate links.
 Read the full disclosure

 Road trip food and meal ideas will not only save you a load on your holiday budget.
-They can also help you to eat healthy while you travel too… avoiding the greasy burger and chips combo you may otherwise have purchased!
+They can also help you to eat healthy while you travel too… avoiding the greasy burger and french fries combo or gas station stacks you may otherwise have purchased!

 Get road trip food ideas for breakfast, lunch and dinner plus family-friendly snack ideas too.

 Road trips can be abudget-friendly family vacation that is fun for all ages, however, you can quickly blow out that budget if you are dining out for every meal during your road trip.